rucker/chrono/README.md

 Most of the original proposal text has been removed from the source code because hey, some things have to remain private.

+I also am not providing the image files I used because I do not own them.

 Enjoy!